 Article 209 (3) of the Constitution empowers the county governments to impose two types of taxes and charges.
 These sources of county government revenue in Kenya are property rates and entertainment taxes.
 The county governments can also impose charges for any services they provide in accordance with the stipulated laws.

-All these sources of county in Kenya constitute the local revenue.
+All these sources of county government revenue in Kenya constitute the local revenue.
 The county governments impose the rates and taxes through the Finance Act.

 See Also: The Budget Process in Kenya